85th Academy Awards: Three Ithaca College Alumni, One Student Surround Oscars From All Angles

 The LA program is also the reason Jen Segal will be involved in the Academy Awards.
 Segal, a junior communication management & design major in the Park School, is spending her spring semester in the City of Angels interning at the Academy.
 She plans to document her experience after the Oscars for Fuse Magazine, the Ithaca College publication for prospective students.

 Finally, be on the lookout as Aaron Tveit ’12 takes the stage as part of a medley honoring musicals in film past and present.
 Tveit played the role of Enjolras as part of the critically acclaimed ensemble cast of “Les Miserables” and is expected to make an appearance to sing a piece from the film.

 The 85th Academy Awards ceremony will be broadcast on ABC on Sunday, Feb.
 24.

-Originally published in Media Relations: 85th Academy Awards: Three Ithaca College Alumni, One Student Surround Oscars From All Angles.
+Originally published in IC News: 85th Academy Awards: Three Ithaca College Alumni, One Student Surround Oscars From All Angles.